JensenLy/Knapsack-Maze-Solver/README.md

 # Overview

 This is the skeleton code for Algorithms and Analysis COSC2123/3119 - *Dynamic Programming in Action: The Knapsack-Maze Challenge*.
 Across multiple tasks in this assignment, you will design and implement algorithms that navigate a maze to collect treasures.
-You will address both fully observable settings (where treasure locations are known) and partially observable ones (where treasure locations aren’t unknown), which requires strategic exploration and value estimation when solving the maze.
+You will address both fully observable settings (where treasure locations are known) and partially observable ones (where treasure locations are unknown), which requires strategic exploration and value estimation when solving the maze.

 [Additional information, as well as the specification, can be found here.](https://rmit.instructure.com/courses/141229/assignments/1076865)